Making crisis simulations matter has been saved

 - How to start

 There’s more than one way to approach a simulation.
-The ones that create lasting value go far beyond the theatrics of a simple “fire drill” that focuses only on a short-term crisis.
-An effective crisis simulation puts the organization to a stringent test, whether or not the scenario represents the worst case.
-It demands the right questions and the right responses.
+The ones that create lasting value put the organization to a stringent test, whether the scenario represents the worst case.
+It demands the right questions be brought to the table and the right responses or actions executed, even if only on paper.
+It should evaluate where the wrong questions were asked and any actions that were not executed.
 It cascades realistically from one decision point to another.
 It plays through both your external and internal worlds.
-And it leaves participants feeling they’ve truly learned something by testing their responsibilities under trying circumstances that subject them to uncertainty, ambiguity, and conflicting and incomplete information—where there is often less known than unknown—so the crisis modus operandi permeates all levels of the organization.
+It leaves participants feeling they’ve truly learned something by testing their responsibilities under trying circumstances that subject them to uncertainty, ambiguity, and conflicting and incomplete information—where there is often less known than unknown—so the crisis modus operandi permeates all levels of the organization.

 Where to begin